Crayon Shin-chan: Pursuit of the Balls of Darkness

 Crayon Shin-chan: Pursuit of the Balls of Darkness (クレヨンしんちゃん 暗黒タマタマ大追跡, Kureyon Shinchan: Ankoku Tamatama Daitsuiseki), also known as Dark Tamatam Thrilling Chase!, is a 1997 Japanese animated film and the fifth installment of the Crayon Shin-chan series.
+It is also the first film to feature Himawari following her introduction into the series in September 1996.

 Plot

-Shinnosuke and his dog Shiro discovers an unconscious man near the lake while walking in the afternoon, where he picks a shiny ball lying next to the man.
+Shinnosuke and his dog Shiro discover an unconscious man near the lake while walking in the afternoon, where he picks up a shiny ball lying next to the man.
 Shinnosuke returns home and while he is distracted, his sister Himawari swallows the ball.
-That night, the Nohara family are attacked by the same man accompanied by his brothers.
-They introduce themselves as Rose, Lavender and Lemon and reveal themselves to be searching for the ball picked by Shinnosuke.
-After discovering that Himawari swallowed that, they forcefully take the Nohara family with them.
-On the way, the brothers explain to the Noharas that they are the descendants of the Tamayura tribe.
+That night, the Nohara family is attacked by the same man accompanied by his brothers.
+They introduce themselves as Rose, Lavender and Lemon and reveal themselves to be searching for the ball picked up by Shinnosuke.
+After discovering that Himawari swallowed the ball, they forcefully take the Nohara family with them to their otokonoko themed dance-bar.
+On the way, the brothers explain to the Noharas that they are the descendants of the Tamayura tribe of Ainu shamans.

+In the past, an Ainu shaman from the Tamayumi tribe had awakened a powerful dark entity called Jack to gain magical abilities and rule the world but was defeated by the Tamayuras' ancestor.
+In order to prevent Jack from reawakening, the Tamayura shaman divided Jack's powers into two balls and a statue.
+Both balls were in the possession of the Tamayuras, until they sold off one due to financial constraints.
+The statue was buried deep underground but had been recently unearthed and kept in a museum, from where it was stolen by the 3 daughters of Tamao Nakamura, a descendant of the Tamayumi shaman, aiming to revive Jack.
+Nakamura had also got into the group a man called Hexon who achieved psychic powers from meditating in Tibet and was also in possession of the ball which had been sold off by the Tamayuras.
+But the Tamayuras had managed to steal that ball from Hexon at the Tokyo airport.
+The Noharas agree to travel alongside the Tamayuras after they explain that the Tamayumis already know through Hexon the location of the other ball and are seeking to kidnap Himawari in order to extract it.

-One day, the leader of Cataplines tribe awakened the Dark power Jack to gain magical abilities and rule the world with Jack, but was defeated when Tamayura defeated Jack.
-In order to prevent Jack from reawakening, Tamayura divided Jack's powers into two balls in a statue and hid it deep within.
-Now the Cataplines' descendants Hexon who achieved mind reading techniques from meditation in Tibet, Tamao Nakamura and her three daughters, trained in Gymnastics and Satake, a martial artist are after the balls (with one already in their possession).
-The group stops at a hot spring to take some rest as Yone Higashimatsuyama, a cop from Chiba city joins them.
-However, they are ambushed by the Cataplines and fortunately escape them.
-Hexon however, uses his mind-reading abilities to locate the group.
+At the dance-bar, the group is ambushed by the Tamayumis and a bodybuilder named Satake but are able to escape.
+The group then stops at a bathhouse to take some rest, where they are joined by Yone Higashimatsuyama, a female cop from Chiba city who was investigating into the ruckus created at the airport by the 3 brothers & after hearing their story, she joins them in an attempt to seek glory for herself.
+However, they are again ambushed by the Tamayumis but are able escape them.
+But this time, Yone and Hiroshi get separated from the rest of the group.
+Hexon however, uses his psychic abilities to locate the group.